Harrison Verrett: Later life

 The official opening of Preservation Hall, a French Quarter music hall that featured musicians who had played jazz from its beginnings, was June 10, 1961.
 The band on that first night was Kid Sheik Colar (trumpet), George Lewis (clarinet), Eddie Summers (trombone), Harrison Verrett (banjo), Alcide "Slow Drag" Pavageau, and Alex Bigard (drums).
 Verrett also performed and recorded with Edward "Noon" Johnson's Bazooka Band and toured with Punch Miller's band.
 He performed regularly at Preservation Hall, while occasionally going on the road with Fats Domino's band.
 In November 1964, Verrett was driving the band bus in Arizona down a steep mountain section of Route 66 on the way to Las Vegas when he lost control and collided with an oncoming car.
 He sustained a sprained wrist and leg abrasions.
 Three band members were slightly injured, and four in the car suffered injuries, with one hospitalized.
 Domino was traveling in his own car with three other musicians from the band.
 Verrett was so rattled by the incident he would never drive for his brother-in-law again.
 After the crash, Fats Domino gave him a Cadillac.

 New Orleans saxophonist David Lastie said of Verrett, "He was a hip old man.
 Very neat, very clean, and very direct.
 He’d say, 'Lastie, you played that wrong.
 It goes like this.'
 He wasn't gonna have no no's and but's about it.
 We be going on a job, he come pick us up in a big Cadillac.
 That was a gas for us then.
 He used to come pick us up and he'd tell us, 'You ain't got time for them women; you learn your music first.
 Don't smoke and please don't fool with none of them drugs.
 Always go on your job neat and clean, get your hair cut.'
 He say musicians should have a white shirt and black pants, black bow tie and red long tie.
 That was standard."

 Harrison Verrett died of lung cancer at age 58 on October 13, 1965.
-His great-nephew Durek Verrett is married to Princess Märtha Louise of Norway.
+In 2024, his great-nephew Durek Verrett married Princess Märtha Louise of Norway (daughter of Harald V, current king of Norway).